Law of Equity

 Representative actions procedure

 Rule 19.6 was added to the CPR in May 2000 and provides for a representative actions procedure which, similar to the earlier Rules of the Supreme Court, permits a party to sue, or be sued, as the representative of a class of individuals, provided that one or more of the persons in that class has the same interest as the representative.
-Historically, this mechanism has been infrequently used due to the strict interpretation and limited scope of the phrase “the same interest”.
+Historically, this mechanism has been used infrequently due to the strict interpretation and limited scope of the phrase “the same interest”.

 The amendments to the CPR in May 2000 also introduced Group Litigation Orders (GLOs) in response to the perceived inadequacy of the existing collective action mechanisms and in order to allow the court to properly manage claims brought by a large number of claimants whose claims shared common issues of fact and law.

-In the above case, the UKSC rationalised the "opt out" collective proceedings regime by quoting from Judge Posner in a US case: "The realistic alternative to a class action is not 17m individual suits, but zero individual suits, as only a lunatic or a fanatic sues for $30."
+In the above case, the UKSC rationalised the "opt-out" collective proceedings regime by quoting from Judge Posner in a US case: "The realistic alternative to a class action is not 17m individual suits, but zero individual suits, as only a lunatic or a fanatic sues for $30."

 The representative action and collective proceedings regimes are similar to the US class action regime as they are opt-out regimes.
 However, both are more limited in scope than the US class action regime, as representative actions are subject to the “same interest” requirement, and only private competition claims can be brought under the collective proceedings regime.